 - Serial No.: Shows the serial number of the installed Matrox board. - Board Info: Shows the model and type of the Matrox board. - DSX Info: Shows the software version and driver version. - NTSC487 Compatibility Mode: For future use.
 Enables the NTSC 487 compatibility mode.
 Default mode is Inactive. - Print Clip Info: When activated this setting enables printing of clip information to the console; however, such information may cause the render loop to stall.
 Default mode is Inactive. - Use Watchdog: When activated this setting enables the Matrox X.mio watchdog feature.
 It defines what kind of key is produced when the watchdog takes over control.
-Default mode is Inactive. - Timeout: Defines the time in milliseconds until the watchdog takes over control.
+Default mode is Inactive.
+When the watchdog is enabled, turning off the video out will activate the hardware bypass after a given timeout (see next setting). - Timeout: Defines the time in milliseconds until the watchdog takes over control.
 This value should not be smaller than the time of two fields/frames.
 Default value is 999 milliseconds. - Use Flywheel: When activated the Matrox card adopts a tracking mode if the genlock signal is interrupted or lost that maintains the signal frequency until the source genlock signal is regained.
 Default mode is Active. - Max Recovery Time: Represents the time in milliseconds (ms) provided to the flywheel to attempt to regain the genlock before an abrupt jump to the locked state is performed.
 Default value is 15. - Max Unclock Time: Represents the time in milliseconds (ms) provided to the flywheel to remain in the unlocked state before switching to the free running state.
 Default value is 15.

-10.14.2 VideoOut
+10.11.2 VideoOut

-Figure 120: VideoOut configuration
+Figure 125: VideoOut configuration